marioy47/blog-site/posts/django-docker-deploy-env/index.md

 docker-compose up
 ```

-Great, we have a database running... which we don't still use yet.
+Great, we have a database running...
+Which we won't use just yet.

 ## Change the `settings.py` file to use PostgreSQL and environment variables.